Light Dark

 Before you ask anyone, you have to build a strategy.
 Your strategy may include the following:

-With customer interviews, a SaaS company can understand a user’s thought process and test their ideas in the runup to design a SaaS product.
+With customer interviews, a SaaS company can understand a user’s thought process and test their ideas in the run-up to designing a SaaS product.

 You can ask the following questions to the users: